Visual vs Text-based Programming Languages For Your Kids

 #2 Level of Understanding

-Visual-based coding is more understandable for young minds.
+Visual-based coding can be easily understood by young minds.
 Even if they cannot read, they can build a program through graphics.
 It can help them understand the world of coding without complex concepts such as symbols, spaces, and digits.
 Kids can also master block-based coding even if they do not have experience with coding.
+Conversely, in text-based programming, kids are expected to have prior knowledge of basic coding and programming.
+It also requires them to comprehend the problem as they solve it through a programming language.
+Through this, you may identify your kids’ competencies and prior understanding of coding and programming.

 #6 Devices or Gadgets